cseanburns/systems-librarianship/src/3c-library-search.md

 ### Example 2

-Find with subject headings "library science" and "philosophy".
+Search for works with subject headings *library science* and *philosophy*.
 In this example, I abbreviate the `find` command as `f`:

 ```
 Z> f @and @attr 1=21 "library science" @attr 1=21 "philosophy"
 ```

-- `@attr 1=21` instructs the query to search for the term "library science" in the Subject-heading
+- `@attr 1=21` instructs the query to search for the term *library science* in the subject heading field
-- `@attr 1=21` instructs the query to search for the term "philosophy" in the Subject-heading
+- `@attr 1=21` instructs the query to search for the term *philosophy* in the subject heading field

 ### Example 3